-- 1 Log in to the Sentinel Main interface as an administrator. - 2 Click Integration in the toolbar, then click Sentinel. - 3 Select Local server and other data sources in the Data Sources section. - 4 Do one of the following to add data source servers to your authorized requestor: - If you are the administrator of the authorized requestor and you know the administrator user name and password on the data source server, continue with "Using the Administrator Credentials to Add a Data Source Server" on page 200. - If you are the administrator of the authorized requestor and you do not know the administrator user name and password on the data source server, you can set an opt-in password to allow administrators of data source servers to add their data source servers to the authorized requestor.
-Continue with "Using the Opt-in Password to Add a Data Source Server" on page 201.
+- 1 From Sentinel Main, click Integration > Sentinel. - 2 Select Local server and other data sources in the Data Sources section. - 3 Do one of the following to add data source servers to your authorized requestor: - If you are the administrator of the authorized requestor and you know the administrator user name and password on the data source server, continue with "Using the Administrator Credentials to Add a Data Source Server" on page 224. - If you are the administrator of the authorized requestor and you do not know the administrator user name and password on the data source server, you can set an opt-in password to allow administrators of data source servers to add their data source servers to the authorized requestor.
+Continue with "Using the Opt-in Password to Add a Data Source Server" on page 225.